nexdrew/cockroach-33342-repro/README.md

     $ ./02-load-schema.sh
     ```

-4. Run a query to produce an error
+4. Run the query to produce an error (will crash the `db1` Docker container, which will automatically restart)

     ```console
     $ ./03-run-query.sh